oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Hit OY!’s API to Create E-wallet transaction.
 1. OY! will return the information to complete the payment
    - For e-wallets that use the redirection method (i.e. ShopeePay, DANA, LinkAja), OY! will return the e-wallet URL to complete the payment.
 You can share the URL to your customer.
-   - For e-wallets that use the push notification method (i.e. OVO), the e-wallet provider will send a notification to your customer’s E-wallet app to complete the payment
+   - For e-wallets that use the push notification method (i.e. OVO), the e-wallet provider will send a notification to your customer’s e-wallet app to complete the payment

 ### Completing transaction
 Each e-wallet provider has a different method to complete the transaction, redirection or push notification method.
 ShopeePay, LinkAja, and DANA use a redirection method.
 Meanwhile, OVO uses a push notification method.
 Please refer to these guidelines for completing transactions based on each provider: